-A mixed bag here with 2 foreigners and 3 Indians featuring in top 5.
+A mixed bag here with 2 foreigners and 3 Indians featuring in the Top 5.

 Most sixes in an inning

-No Indian features in Top 10 for most 6’s in an inning.
-Only 4 Indians feature in Top 20 but Dhoni, Raina and Rohit are not there in Top 20 as well.
+Only 1 Indian features in the Top 10 for most 6’s in an inning, Murali Vijay.
+Even more surprisingly, Mahi, Virat and Rohit are not there in the Top 20 either.